Probing Right Handed Neutrino assisted Reheating with Gravitational Waves and Leptogenesis: The Decay Processes

-where we have used the gauge condition given in \eqref{conditiontraceless}, and our choice of polarisation tensor based on the conditions given in \eqsref{conditiontransverse} - \refb{conditionorthogonal}, for which $\epsilon^{00}=0$.
-The first two contributing diagrams differ from $1\rightarrow3$ decays in the particle picture only in the fact that the incoming scalar is a classical field.
+the last diagram also do not contribute to the total differential decay width.
+Here, to evaluate \eqref{tmn}, we have used the gauge condition given in \eqref{conditiontraceless}, and a specific form of polarisation tensor based on the conditions given in \eqsref{conditiontransverse} - \refb{conditionorthogonal}, for which $\epsilon^{00}=0$.

+To evaluate the differential decay width of the first two diagrams we will utilise the fact that the decaying scalar is a classical field.
 Thus, for the first diagram we have

-and similarly for the second diagram.
 Here $M_{\text{particle}}$ is the Feynman amplitude of the bremsstrahlung process assuming inflaton as a particle and is derived in \cite{Barman_2023}.
-This result in the squared amplitude
+Note that the Feynman amplitude for the second diagram is identical to \eqref{mn1}.
+The squared amplitude then evaluated as

 To obtain the differential decay width needed in \eqref{BTEGWD}, we integrate over all the phase space variables of the fields and particles leaving out only the graviton energy

 Here $n$ enumerates the oscillation modes of the inflaton.
 Averaging this over one oscillation period of the inflaton field gives us